crazycooky77/ci_project5/README.md

 ---

 This project additionally uses fixtures to populate initial data into some of the Django models.
-As these use a primary key of 0, the following needed to be run in Terminal before fixtures could loaded:
+As these use a primary key of 0, the following needed to be run in Terminal before fixtures could be loaded:

 `ALTER SEQUENCE XX_TABLE_PKFIELD_SEQ_XX MINVALUE 0 START 1 RESTART 0`